 Although Galapagos is great year-round destination, there are a few months of the year that we like to call the “secret months” because they offer visitors some key advantages over other months when it comes to weather and wildlife.
 The secret months are September, October, November and the beginning of December.- Paul Schicke - Galapagos Expert at Quasar Expeditions

 1. Best Times to Snorkel - Experience the Richest Display of Marine Life

 Between July and November, the presence of the Humboldt Current in the Galapagos is strong.
 If you love to snorkel, you absolutely must visit Galapagos in the fall.
 The Humboldt Current is strong and that means the nutrients in the water are more abundant than normal.
 The extra nutrients make the marine life more active, meaning you will get more out of your snorkeling experience!

 Learn more here ---> The Top 10 Snorkeling Sites in Galapagos Islands.

 2. Fewer Crowds in the Galapagos Islands

 High season in the Galapagos generally runs from mid-December to January and June to August each year.
-These dates coincide with holiday periods around the world so, if you can travel outside of these of these months to experience the Galapagos in the fall, you’re more likely to have a quieter and more natural experience of the Galapagos.
+After August, most children are back in school and you will find less families traveling to Galapagos in the months of September, October and November.
+The seasons in Galapagos have nothing to do with weather, but with the holiday periods around the world.
+Therefore, if you can travel outside of these of these months to experience the Galapagos in the fall, you’re more likely to have a quieter and more natural experience of the Galapagos.

 3. Whale & Dolphin Watching Without a Full Tour